 The Pekingese has quite a short body and a very distinct waist.
 Their chests are broad and ribs are well sprung with a nice level topline.
 Back legs are well muscled and strong although slightly lighter than their front legs.
 A Peke's feet are quite flat and large with their front feet often turning out slightly whereas their back feet point straight to the front.
 Their tails are set high which dogs carry slightly curved over their backs or sometimes a Peke will carry their tail to one side.
 Tails are nicely feathered.

-When it comes to their coat, the Pekingese has longish, straight hair with a very distinct mane around their necks that does not go any further back than a dog's shoulders.
+When it comes to their coat, the Pekingese has a moderately long, straight hair with a very distinct mane around their necks that does not go any further back than a dog's shoulders.
 Their top coat is quite thick and coarse whereas the undercoat is that much softer.
 Dogs have lots of feathering on their ears, on the back of their legs, tails and toes.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 They love human company and thrive in an environment where one person usually stays at home when everyone else is out of the house so they don't have to spend too much time on their own.
 If not given enough exercise or having someone around for long periods of time, a Peke can quickly develop separation anxiety and this can lead to a dog becoming depressed and destructive around the home.
 Pekes tend to form extremely strong bonds with one person in a household, although they always show a lot of affection towards everyone else too.

 They are known to be extremely social little dogs, although they can be a little wary around strangers.
 However, a Peke would just bark and keep their distance until they get to know someone, rarely would one of these little dogs show any sort of aggressive behaviour towards a person they first meet unless they felt threatened in any way.